-If you are doing high-volume training, there is a concern that the barrel will be affected by this softer material and the metal dust that arises from shooting off this ammo, increasing the need for more cleaning, although it is also possible that the barrel is ruined faster than it would be with usual ammo, why some people may simply not like this option because of the additional hassle that it provides.
+If you are doing high-volume training, there is a concern that the barrel will be affected by this softer material.
+People are afraid the metal dust that arises from shooting off this ammo increases the need for more cleaning.
+However, it is also possible that the barrel is ruined faster than with the standard ammo.
+Some people may simply not like this option because of the additional hassle it provides.

-However, the evidence on whether or not frangible ammo is bad for the barrel is very scattered and inconclusive, and various users online will be telling you different things.
-In addition to that, there are various websites online that point out that frangible ammo is rather expensive, why the overall cost of shooting will depend a lot more on the amount of bullets that you are going through.
+However, whether or not frangible ammo is bad for the barrel is very scattered and inconclusive.
+Various users online will be telling you different things.
+In addition to that, various websites online point out that frangible ammo is rather expensive.
+The overall cost of shooting will depend more on the number of bullets you are going through.

-Another important factor that you may want to consider and compare between the two different ways of shooting – with traditional ammo vs this lighter stuff is to actually consider the overall cost that will be associated with your hobby.
+Another important factor that you may want to consider and compare the two different ways of shooting.
+With traditional ammo versus this lighter stuff- is the overall cost associated with your hobby.

-One of the examples that we found online was in a community where there were a bunch of people that were comparing the various costs associated with different shooting options, and the initial poster was concerned as to whether 2,000 rounds of frangible ammo would in fact wear out the barrel or not.
+One of the examples that we found online was in a community where many people compared the various costs associated with different shooting options.
+The initial poster was concerned as to whether 2,000 rounds of frangible ammo would wear out the barrel or not.

-While the gas flame is essentially what will wear out the barrel, there is the concern that given that this type of ammo is lighter than the usual kind, the power that is produced to be able to create the necessary velocity to ensure disintegration of the bullets, has to be higher – in other words, the gas flames that are needed in order to make the entire mechanism happen are more, and over time, this additional gas and heat that is associated with this lighter type of ammo will have an impact on the accuracy of the barrel.
-The increased flame cutting that arises from this is substantially more than with usual bullets, but where it starts becoming more relevant is what the associated cost of this hobby is.
+The gas flame is essentially what will wear out the barrel.
+There is a concern that this type of ammo is lighter than the usual kind.
+The power produced has to be higher to create the necessary velocity to ensure the disintegration of the bullets.
+In other words, the gas flames needed to make the entire mechanism happen are more.

 Is it best for training?

-If you are a person who likes to know that the ammo you have will have the level of penetration that you are expecting with traditional bullets, frangible ones may simply be ones that you want to use when it comes to training purposes.
-However, if you are forced to undergo training in places where you are likely to be hitting hard surfaces and where the risk of ricocheting bullets is a serious concern, you at least have a valid option to make sure that you are staying safe in the process.
-It definitely can provide you with the necessary training to increase your proficiency, while allowing you to practice at those close ranges that would otherwise be problematic to do with normal ammo.
+Suppose you are a person who likes to know that the ammo you have will have the level of penetration that you are expecting with traditional bullets.
+In that case, frangible ones may be ones you want to use for training purposes.
+It may be if you are forced to undergo training in places where you are likely to be hitting hard surfaces.
+The risk of ricocheting bullets is a serious concern there.

 Target damage provided by these bullets